ahmed-umair/scenes/README.md

-# scenes
+# scenez
-Scenes is an app that allows people to gather together for events
+Scenez is an app that allows people to gather together for events